DiscordBot-PMMP/DiscordAccount/README.md

 # DiscordAccount
-A central plugin to authorise connections between Minecraft and Discord accounts.
+A central plugin to create connections between Minecraft and Discord accounts.